LaravelDaily/laravel-tips/other.md

 ### Temporary download URLs

 You can use temporary download URLs for your cloud storage resources to prevent unwanted access.
-For example, when a user wants to download a file, we redirect to an s3 resource but have the URL expire in 5 seconds.
+For example, when a user wants to download a file, we redirect to a s3 resource but have the URL expire in 5 seconds.

 ```php
 public function download(File $file)